Language Theory

 An RLG is a grammar where $R \subseteq V \times (\Sigma^* \cup \Sigma^*V)$, that is, the left hand side is just a single variable and the right hand side is a string of zero or more symbols followed by at most one variable.
 Pretty interesting: their derivations line up with the idea of a linear computation without memory.
 More on this later.

-In every rule in a Type-1 grammar, the right hand side never has fewer symbols and variables than the left hand side—with only one possible exception: if the language contains the empty string, we can have one rule that maps the start symbol to the empty string.
-The conceptual idea for a Type-1 grammar is that the derivation string never gets shorter.
+In every rule in a ENCG, the right hand side never has fewer symbols and variables than the left hand side—with only one possible exception: if the language contains the empty string, we can have one rule that maps the start symbol to the empty string.
+The conceptual idea for a noncontracting grammar is that the derivation string never gets shorter; the essentially noncontracting grammars are those that have that one exception to allow for the empty string being in the language.
 These correspond to computations with bounded memory.

 Language Recognition